tradingview/lightweight-charts/website/docs/plugins/custom_series.md

   [`priceValueBuilder`](/api/interfaces/ICustomSeriesPaneView.md#priceValueBuilder)

-A function for interpreting the custom series data and returning an array of numbers representing the open, high, low, close values for the item.
+A function for interpreting the custom series data and returning an array of numbers representing the prices values for the item, specifically the equivalent highest, lowest, and current price values for the data item.

-These OHLC values are used by the chart to determine the auto-scaling (to ensure the items are in view) and the crosshair and price line positions.
-Use the high and low values to specify the visible range of the painted item, and the close value for the crosshair and price line position.
+These price values are used by the chart to determine the auto-scaling (to ensure the items are in view) and the crosshair and price line positions.
+The largest and smallest values in the array will be used to specify the visible range of the painted item, and the last value will be used for the crosshair and price line position.

 ### Default Options